Samsung Galaxy S21 Ultra to furnish cheaper Android phones with its incredible camera tech

 Samsung Electro-Mechanics is in the business of providing camera modules to external companies, but there's plenty of innovation going on inside Samsung, too.
 With the Samsung Galaxy Note 21 likely to get its own version of this sensor, you may not have to wait too long with it potentially releasing later this year.

-It's obviously very early days for concrete confirmation around other companies receiving the telephoto tech, but the early signs are promising.
+It's obviously very early days for concrete confirmation around other companies receiving the telephoto tech, but the early signs look promising.

 Source: Tom's Guide